darrellcolehill/Design-Patterns/README.md

 Notes/examples from my study of design patterns

 ## Preface
-To understand the importance, pros, and cons of each design pattern, I think that it is also important to include a section of notes about SOLID design principles, because at times, design patterns compromise one of the SOLID design principles, in-order to more strictly enforce another SOLID deisign principle.
+To understand the importance and the pros/cons of each design pattern, I think that it is also important to include a section of notes about SOLID design principles, because at times, design patterns compromise one of the SOLID design principles, in-order to more strictly enforce another SOLID deisign principle.

 I plan to takes notes on several important design patterns from a wide varitey of resources.
 Studies materials will be added in the "Resources" sections as necessary.